Small towns in France worth staying in for 3–5 nights

-Not every beautiful town in France is meant to be stayed in.
+Not every beautiful town in France is meant for a long stay.

 What actually makes a French town worth staying in